gkapetanakis/IntelliQ/vpp/README.md

 ### Instructions
 * Clone repository wherever you want (e.g. `/`).
 * Use only folders/files found in `/vpp`.
 * Each folder has been given a name to fit the type of element it refers to.
 * You'll need to place the appropriate XML template in the corresponding section of templates in Visual Paradigm.
 To do this, execute the following steps:
 1. go to Doc.
-Composer in Visual Paradigm and either select the fill-in option and open our doc template (in __doc_template__ folder as a Doc Base).
+Composer in Visual Paradigm and select the fill-in option and open our doc template (in __doc_template__ folder as a Doc Base).
 2. Go to `./Project` in GitHub repo and open some folder. e.g.The __Project__ folder.
 3. On the __Diagram Navigator__ or the __Model Explorer__ click on the corresponding element to the GitHub folder `Name` you opened.
 For our example it's the __Project__ Element (will be the root of all elements) this will show all templates that refer to __Project__.
 4. Execute the following steps